DriveCode: Domain Specific Numerical Encoding for LLM-Based Autonomous Driving: Experiments

 We analyzed the computational efficiency of DriveCode from both training and inference perspectives.
 During training, DriveCode introduces a number projector to model numerical information in a continuous embedding space.
 This module is only applied to numerical tokens and does not significantly increase the overall parameter count or computational complexity.
 As a result, the training time per epoch of DriveCode is similar to baselines.

-In contrast, DriveCode demonstrates modest but consistent reduction during inference phase.
+During inference, DriveCode demonstrates a slight reduction in inference latency.
 By encoding numbers into continuous embeddings, the model avoids the computationally expensive process of autoregressively generating multi-token sequences for a single number (e.g., generating ``3", ``.", ``1", ``4" separately).
 Furthermore, this approach alleviates token-level ambiguity in number reasoning, allowing the model to predict a number in a single decoding step instead of multiple token-level steps.
-Consequently, this mechanism reduces the total number of decoding steps required per interaction, leading to lower latency and faster response times, which are critical for real-time responsiveness in numerically intensive driving scenarios.
-The detailed results are in Table \ref{tab:efficiency}.
+Consequently, this mechanism reduces the decoding steps required for numerical prediction, resulting in slightly lower inference latency in our experiments.